Heatblur-Simulations/f-4e-manual/src/general.rst

 Speed Brakes
 ------------

-Underneath the aircraft and adjacent to the rear Sparrow recesses are the speed brakes, installed on the wings.
+Underneath the aircraft and close to the rear Sparrow recesses are the speed brakes, installed on the wings.
 The speed brakes are driven by the aircraft's hydraulic system and actuated by a three position switch found on the inboard throttle in both cockpits.
 Either switch will actuate the brakes.
 The positions are Out, Stop, and In; the first and last positions are momentary (reverting to Stop upon being released).

 Brake actuation illuminates the Speed Brake Out Indicator Light found on the Telelight Panel.
 Brake deployment and illumination of the Indicator does not trigger the Master Caution.